 Can You Camp in a State Park?

 A state park is a great place to spend time outdoors.
-These parks provide the perfect setting for activities like picnics, hiking, fishing, and even wildlife spotting.
-But what if you want to extend your visit and turn it into a weekend getaway?
-Can you camp in a state park?
+They're ideal for picnics, hiking, fishing, and spotting wildlife.
+But can you stay overnight and camp?
 We'll answer this in our post, but first, let's dive into the basics of what state parks are.

 What Are State Parks?